Here are the 6 Most Common Snake Plant Varieties You Can Start Planting Indoors Now! They look beautiful and are also easy to maintain.

 Botanical Name: Sansevieria trifasciata

 This cultivar is the most popular and widely grown snake plant.
-The dark green patterned and pointed foliage grows upward and takes a height up to 3-4 feet.
+The dark green patterned and pointed foliage grows upward and takes a height of 3-4 feet.
 It produces white or cream-colored blooms.

 Here’s everything you need to know about growing snake plants